ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Labeled LC-MSMS Workflow.md

 - **Glucose labeled (for TCA cycle):** In case the data is <sup>13</sup>C Glucose labeled, you can select this option for calculating the Phi.
 This will point to the metabolites of the TCA cycle contributing to the generation of that metabolite.

 - **Upload your Glucose label identifier file:** By default, identifiers file with the expressions present within the app is used.
-If you want to make use of the identifier file for Glucose with additional expressions, they can upload the Phi expression file.
+If you want to make use of the identifier file for Glucose with additional expressions, you can upload the Phi expression file.
 Here, you will be provided with the option to upload Phi Expression File and Intermediate Expression File.

 ![Upload Glucose label identifier file](../../img/LabeledLC-MS2Workflow/glucose_identifier_uploads_option.png) <center>**Figure 19.** Upload Glucose label identifier file</center>